 - Evaluate your predicament before informing you of the necessary steps in order to eradicate the rising damp.

-- Provide you with an easily understandable survey report
+- Provide you with an easily understandable survey report and specification

 - Administer the most efficient solution